a0/a0-tzmigration/docs/demo/README.md

 # About this demo

-**THIS SOFTWARE IS BETA, USE WITH CAUTION, DOUBLE CHECK EVERYTHING**
+**THIS SOFTWARE IS CURRENTLY IN BETA, USE WITH CAUTION, DOUBLE CHECK EVERYTHING**

 This UI allows you to see what changes must be applied to your system/database whenever a change occurs in the [tzdata/zoneinfo/Olson database](https://en.wikipedia.org/wiki/Tz_database).